-ET 201 INTRODUCTION TO ARCHITECTURE Foundational course that presents basic architecture nomenclature, styles, concepts, and theory.
+- ET 201.
+INTRODUCTION TO ARCHITECTURE Foundational course that presents basic architecture nomenclature, styles, concepts, and theory.
 Architectural drafting techniques, symbols, dimensioning, and methods of representation will be applied.
 Students will develop a complete set of working drawings for a one-story residential structure that will include plan views, foundation plans, floor plans, electrical layouts, mechanical layouts, elevations, door and window schedules and construction details.
-(3)

-ET 202 ARCHITECTURAL DRAWING This course further develops drafting skills and the fundamental use of materials in construction, with emphasis on building codes.
+(3) - ET 202.
+ARCHITECTURAL DRAWING This course further develops drafting skills and the fundamental use of materials in construction, with emphasis on building codes.
 Presentational and working drawings for two-story and/or split level frame construction is developed with plans, elevations, sections, details, plots and contour maps.
 Prerequisite: ET 201.
-(3)

-ET 203.
+(3) - ET 203.
 INTRODUCTION TO CADD: Computer-Aided Drafting.
 Teaches computer aided drafting components, software, concepts and techniques.
 Students will develop and understanding of modern drafting practices and the operation of a typical CAD system.
-No prerequisites (3)
+No prerequisites (3) - ET 205.

-ET 205.
 INTRODUCTION TO AUTOMATED IDENTIFICATION TECHNOLOGY.
 This course surveys the current technologies in automated identification.
 Topics to be discussed are: bar code technology, radio frequency identification, card technologies, and biometrics principles.
-Prerequisite: MA 112 minimum grade of C. (3)
+Prerequisite: MA 112 minimum grade of C. (3) - ET 211.

-ET 211.
 INTRODUCTION TO STATISTICS FOR AUTOMATED IDENTIFICATION TECHNOLOGY.
 This course provides students with a basic understanding and working knowledge of statistical methods used throughout the automated identification industry.
-Topics include statistical statistical methods used throughout the automated identification industry.
 Topics include statistical analyses, use of the mean and standard deviation as well as, sampling techniques and hypothesis testing.
 Numerical and graphical analysis will be done using MS Excel.
-Prerequisite: MA 112 minimum grade of C. (3)
+Prerequisite: MA 112 minimum grade of C. (3) - ET 222.
+CONSTRUCTION METHODS AND MATERIALS I. This course deals with different construction methods and materials used in the construction industry.
+Specific attentions is given to the most up-to-date green and sustainable methods for residential and commercial building construction as well as the latest materials, standards, and practices with construction material and methods..
+Prerequisites ET 201 (3). - ET 223.
+CONSTRUCTION METHODS AND MATERIALS II.
+This course is a continuation of Construction Methods and Materials I. The most up-to-date green and sustainable methods for residential and commercial building construction as well as the latest materials, standards, and practices with Construction Materials and Methods will continue to be the primary focus.
+Prerequisites ET 222 (3) - ET 241.
+ELECTRIC POWER AND ENERGY CONVERSION.
+Electric power generation and conversion, rotating machines: generators and electric motors.
+Electromagnetic theory and electromagnetic waves propagation.
+(3 hours lecture + 2 hour lab weekly) Prerequisites: ET 142 (Semiconductor Devices) and PH 211 (General Physics).
+(4)